software-engineering-at-home/content/TOPICS.md

 - Subscribe over at patreon to support and grow the content

 Good luck for the year ahead, I hope you learn lots~

+~keep an open mind, and be kind and patient with each other.